Overview of postgraduate funding

 What are my funding options?

-The UK government offers Postgraduate Loans for Master's courses, and from 2018-19, for Doctoral programmes.
+The UK government offers Postgraduate Loans for Master's courses and Doctoral programmes.

 Another type of public funding available for postgraduate study is from Research Councils, which are government funded agencies engaged in all aspects of research across different academic disciplines.
 Research Council funding is given to universities to administer to their students in the form of research studentships: these are grants for living costs and tuition fee waivers (see next section of this guide).

 In addition to research studentships, there are some other university bursaries or scholarships – what is available depends on whether you are a research or taught student, and on your subject area.
 We explain in this guide what is available from QMUL.

 It is essential to identify ways of funding living costs as well as tuition fees before enrolling onto postgraduate study.
 For many students a combination of loans, personal savings, family support, and part-time work can be a viable way of funding postgraduate study.
 In this guide we explain the various options that may be available to you.

 Studying part-time, which allows you to spread the cost over a longer period and to earn money while you study, can also be a viable way of funding yourself as a postgraduate.
 If you have just finished your undergraduate degree, you may need to consider delaying postgraduate study until you have worked and saved enough money to pay your fees and living costs.

 Where can I find more information?

 If you have not decided whether postgraduate study is for you or what programme you would like to apply for, there are several websites dedicated to postgraduate funding where you can find more information: